Elias-Giannakidis/NEAT-Basic/README.md

 # NEAT Basic

-This is a simple basic algorith for NEAT algorithm.
+This is a simple basic NEAT algorith.